cunger/escape-velocity/content/about.md

 date: 2019-11-04
 ---

-I'm a freelance software engineer and aspiring mathematician, with a deep love for the ocean and a strong interest in climate change, nuclear technology and space.
+I’m a software engineer and aspiring mathematician, with a strong interest in nuclear technology and radiation protection.

 ---